 One of the challenges of tech leadership is preventing your team from missing a deadline.
 Regardless of whether your team practices Agile or Traditional project management, there is always a target date.
 More than 50% of the projects miss their original target timeline.

-- A better option is to communicate the risk of delay, and also share a timeline when the options or mitigation plan will be shared (aka the plan for a plan).
+A better option is to communicate the risk of delay, and also share a timeline for when the options or mitigation plan will be shared (aka the plan for a plan).

 - Assess impacts such as:

 - The impact of the project’s own stakeholders.

 - The impact to other projects in the program or portfolio – those dependent on the same resources being freed up at the original timeline.

 Create mitigation options with the key members of the team, e.g. team lead, product lead, and/or business partner.
 For example, a few common options include:

 - Delaying the project – this might be the least harmful option

 - Splitting into phases – we often call it fast follow on, or v2.
 Splitting up projects will increase overall costs (resource needs), which may impact the rest of the program or portfolio.
 Be sure to perform some scenario analysis to understand the bigger impact, and involve relevant members in the assessment, and buy in.

 - Add resources, indirectly: If a project is half way through, the overhead of adding new members, it is often too high for the incremental benefits.
 So it may not be a great option to add resources directly to the project.
 However you can “add capacity” by offloading most, if not all, of non-project-related, shared team duty type of tasks from the project team to free up more time for them to focus on the project.
 Such activities include bug fixes, production support, meetings or trainings etc. Maybe some catered lunch too!

 Share Your Options with Your Stakeholders for Buy-In